jupyterhub/team-compass/docs/talking.rst

 .. _talking:

 ===========================================================
-Resources for giving presentations and talking the Projects
+Resources for giving presentations and talks about the Projects
 ===========================================================

 The JupyterHub and Binder projects are both community-driven.
 This means that we